NelsonDav1d/Dashboards/DataAdvertising/README.md

         BLANK()
     )
 ```
-Feel free to adjust the script or measures to better fit your needs
+Feel free to adjust the script or measures to better fit your needs.

+Nelson Aguilera.
+email: nelson.aguilera.guevara@gmail.com